Chicago Police Department: The Black Panther raid

-On December 4, 1969, Black Panther Party leaders Fred Hampton and Mark Clark were shot and killed by officers working for the Cook County state's attorney.
-Though the police claimed they had been attacked by heavily armed Panthers, a subsequent investigation showed that most bullets fired came from police weapons.
+On December 4, 1969, Black Panther Party leaders Fred Hampton and Mark Clark were shot and killed by officers working for the Cook County state's attorney, Edward Hanrahan.
+Though the police claimed they had been attacked by heavily armed Panthers, a subsequent investigation showed that all but one of the bullets fired came from police weapons.
 Relatives of the two dead men eventually won a multimillion-dollar judgment against the city.
 For many African Americans, the incident symbolized prejudice and lack of restraint among the largely white police.
 The incident led to growing black voter disaffection with the Democratic machine.

 Ryan Harris murder

 On July 28, 1998, an 11-year-old girl, Ryan Harris, was found raped and murdered in a vacant lot in the city's Englewood neighborhood.
 The homicide caught the nation's attention when, 12 days after Ryan's body was found, authorities, with the blessing of police command, charged a 7-year-old boy and 8-year-old boy with the murder, making them the youngest murder suspects in the nation at the time.
 Semen found at the scene and subsequent DNA tests totally cleared the boys of the crime and pointed to convicted sex offender Floyd Durr.
 The boys each filed lawsuits against the city, which were eventually settled for millions of dollars.
-Durr pleaded guilty to the rape of Harris, but never admitted to her murder.
+Durr, who had already been serving a 125 year sentence for other sex-related crimes, pleaded guilty to the rape of Harris as part of a plea deal and was sentenced to life in prison with an additional 30 years.